 By Geraint Jones

-An Engineering Nonlinearity (ENL) Workshop on Verification and Validation Workshop (V&V) took place in the Lecture Theatre at EDF Energy’s impressive Conference Centre facilities in Barnwood, Gloucestershire on the 19th and 20th March 2015, co-organised by Dr Mark Bateman of EDF Energy, and Drs Ifigenia Antoniadou and Rob Barthorpe of the University of Sheffield.
+An Engineering Nonlinearity (ENL) Workshop on (V&V) took place in the Lecture Theatre at EDF Energy’s impressive Conference Centre facilities in Barnwood, Gloucestershire on the 19th and 20th March 2015, co-organised by Dr Mark Bateman of EDF Energy, and Drs Ifigenia Antoniadou and Rob Barthorpe of the University of Sheffield.
 Around 40 attendees drawn from the ENL academic and industrial partners, including a strong representation from EDF Energy itself, listened to presentations and participated in workshops around the “V&V” theme.

 Dr Mark Bateman of EDF Energy, an ENL Steering Committee member, welcomed everyone to EDF Energy and day 1 of the workshop, and touched on the importance of V&V in helping his industry to make informed decisions based on potential risks from available modelled data.